elsevier-research/docker-nginx/README.md

 To do that we've built an [image](consul) based on [Consul](https://consul.io/) and [Consul template](https://github.com/hashicorp/consul-template)

+# Build

+This project is configured as an [automated build in Dockerhub](https://hub.docker.com/r/1science/nginx/).

+Each branch give the related image tag.

 # License

 All the code contained in this repository, unless explicitly stated, is